deepjain73/Team1EventBriteSite/README.md

 Service that identify the user by providing authentication token, who wish to access the cart,add items to the cart or checkout.
 ### 4. Swagger:</br>
 Implemeted Swagger to build REST API Documentation.
+### 5.CartApi:</br>
+Service that allow user to add item to the cart or update the existing item in the cart.
+###6.
+OrderApi:</br>
+This service is being called when user make a payment and place their order.Integrating it with Stripe to process the payment.
+###7.
+Messaging:</br>
+Rabbitmq message bus to communicate messages between Order Api and Cart Api.

 # Contributors